AdobeDocs/experience-manager-65.en/help/sites-developing/tough-day.md

 seo-title: Tough Day
 description: The Tough Day test simulates the daily load of around 1000 authors in a worst-case scenario with all the operations going on at the same time.
 seo-description: The Tough Day test simulates the daily load of around 1000 authors in a worst-case scenario with all the operations going on at the same time.
-uuid: 1b672182-40f5-4580-b038-2e3c8fbfb8b7
+uuid: 7a13efe0-c455-4af0-ad7b-c39cb2479d74
 contentOwner: Guillaume Carlino
-products: SG_EXPERIENCEMANAGER/6.5/SITES
+products: SG_EXPERIENCEMANAGER/6.4/SITES
 topic-tags: testing
 content-type: reference
-discoiquuid: ea6b40fe-b6e1-495c-b34f-8815a4e2e42e
+discoiquuid: f48fa5ba-749b-4d3d-a4dd-c802006c8f07
-docset: aem65

 ---

 # Tough Day{#tough-day}

 ## What is Tough Day 2 {#what-is-tough-day}

-"Tough Day 2" is a an application that allows you to stress test the limits of your AEM instance.
+Tough Day 2 is a an application that allows you to stress test the limits of your AEM instance.
 It can be run out of the box with the default test suite or it can be configured to fit your testing needs.
 You can watch [this recording](https://docs.adobe.com/ddc/en/gems/Toughday2---A-new-and-improved-stress-testing-and-benchmarking-tool.html) for a presentation of the application.

 ## How to run Tough Day 2 {#how-to-run-tough-day}